-If we are not able to satisfy the minimum closing bid price requirement prior to November 13, 2018, and we do not effect the Reverse Split in order to meet the \$1.00 minimum closing bid price continued listing requirement of Nasdaq, our Common Stock would be delisted from the Nasdaq Capital Market.
+If we are not able to satisfy the minimum closing bid price requirement prior to November 13, 2018, and we do not effect the Reverse Split in order to meet the \$1.00 minimum closing bid price continued listing requirement of Nasdaq, our Common Stock we make seek an additional compliance period of 180 calendar days if we meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for the Nasdaq Capital Market, with the exception of the bid price requirement, and provide written notice to Nasdaq of our intent to cure the deficiency during this second compliance period.
+If we are not granted that additional compliance period we would be delisted from the Nasdaq Capital Market.
 If we are delisted from the Nasdaq Capital Market, we may be forced to seek to be traded on an inter-dealer electronic quotation and trading system operated by OTC Markets Group, which would require our market makers to request that our Common Stock be so listed.
 There are a number of negative consequences that could result from our delisting from the Nasdaq Capital Market, including, but not limited to, the following:

-- the liquidity and market price of our Common Stock may be negatively impacted and the spread between the "bid" and "asked" prices quoted by market makers may be increased; - our access to capital may be reduced, causing us to have less flexibility in responding to our capital requirements; - our institutional investors may be less interested in or prohibited from investing in our Common Stock, which may cause the market price of our Common Stock to decline; - we will no longer be deemed a "covered security" under Section 18 of the Securities Act of 1933, as amended, and, as a result, we will lose our exemption from state securities regulations, making the granting of stock options and other equity incentives to our employees more difficult; and - if our Common Stock is traded as a "penny stock," transactions in our Common Stock would be more difficult and cumbersome.
+- the liquidity and market price of our Common Stock may be negatively impacted and the spread between the "bid" and "asked" prices quoted by market makers may be increased: - our access to capital may be reduced, causing us to have less flexibility in responding to our capital requirements; - our institutional investors may be less interested in or prohibited from investing in our Common Stock, which may cause the market price of our Common Stock to decline; - we will no longer be deemed a "covered security" under Section 18 of the Securities Act of 1933, as amended, and, as a result, we will lose our exemption from state securities regulations, making the granting of stock options and other equity incentives to our employees more difficult; and - · if our Common Stock is traded as a "penny stock," transactions in our Common Stock would be more difficult and cumbersome.